MeToo, in two parts

 The road to fame and power is paved with many spoken and unspoken deals, with crucial choices that determine whether a person is going to be big in the industry, or whether they are going to fail.

 Someone with a strong sense of self would never fall for the casting couch.
 Such a person will be sickened by the reality of Hollywood, and refuse to pay that price for any career.
 There are many such people, and they choose another path.
-It is those who are not that strong who do whatever it takes to be part of this dysfunctional family, perhaps resembling the family of origin dynamics, where the prize is the big secret.
+It is those who are not that strong, those who do whatever it takes to be part of this dysfunctional family - perhaps resembling the family of origin - where the prize is the big secret.
 “I’ll do whatever it takes,” is code in Hollywood, spoken by those who want to belong to the club.
-Anything really does mean anything, when we speak of satanism at the foundation of the industry.
-And power, money and fame are the prizes the devil gives out.
+Anything really does mean anything, once you realize that the industry is one enormous mind control operation rooted in satanism.
+Power, money and fame are prizes from the devil.
 Fame is one of the greatest love-substitutes that fakes self-esteem, hides cowardice, and makes it appear as if you are the strongest woman on earth.

 Sexual abuse is used on children because it breaks down boundaries.
 Every child who is sexually or otherwise abused is psychic, which turns their physical vehicle into an easily opened channel.
 The best actors are extremely mentally pliable, and can, even without make up, appear physically different, depending on the character they inhabit.
 They are channeling an unintegrated part of themseves that may be shut out of their consciousness, or they may perhaps even channel another entity.

 My own example is unusual, because I lacked the self-esteem from the extreme childhood sexual abuse, and was primed for power - yet chose against it at each step of the way.
 This happened not only in Hollywood but in the yoga world as well.
-They were clear choices, and in my case painful ones - because I did not have the self-esteem to feel good about myself, while appearing to all power addicts around me like a big loser.
-Whenever I made a choice based on principles against power, I experienced ridicule and bullying (yes, in the yoga world, of course) and felt the accompanying humiliation and powerlessness from childhood.
+They were clear choices, and in my case painful ones, because I did not have the self-esteem to feel good about myself, while the power addicts around me treated me like a big loser for my unconventional choices based on principles versus power.
+I experienced ridicule and bullying (yes, in the yoga world, of course) and felt the accompanying humiliation and powerlessness from childhood.
 I lacked the humility that true self-esteem makes possible.
 But in feeling the extreme discomfort and pain, I was able to trace back these feelings to their origin, and find healing.
 Our negative reactions to any circumstances are always there for us to learn from, to overcome, to be able to get to their psychological or spiritual source, so that we can transform ourselves.
-The deep insights I received on that journey gave me the motivation to keep on.

 I don’t easily name my childhood perpetrators because it is dangerous.
 Possibly it is more dangerous to name perpetrators in Hollywood, coming from someone who has an established platform and voice.
 There are many suicides and strange deaths that raise suspicion as to what was really going on behind the scenes.
 Did Chester Bennington and Chris Cornell not loudly speak out against child exploitation before their recent untimely deaths?